bownejp20/bownejp20/README.md

 - 👯 I’m looking to collaborate on **Any of my repositories**

-- 👨‍💻 All of my projects are available on [My Portfolio](https://jessica-bowne-portfolio.netlify.app/)
+- 👨‍💻 All of my projects are available at [https://jessica-bowne-portfolio.netlify.app/](https://jessica-bowne-portfolio.netlify.app/)

 - 📫 How to reach me **jbowne24@gmail.com**

+- ⚡ Fun fact **I want to go snowboarding in Japan**

 <h3 align="left">Connect with me:</h3>
 <p align="left">